-Level of Service Policy Creation & Implementation
+Policy Creation & Implementation

-Quartile FY 2018 Score FY 2018 Policy Creation & Implementation 2 19.50
+Quartile FY 2018 Score FY 2018 Policy Creation & Implementation 2 19.50 incorporation documents OR to comply with regulatory agency standards

 Program benefits/serves the ENTIRE Community and adds to their quality of life City is the sole provider but there are other public or Program is required by Charter or other private entities which could be contracted to provide this service creation of policies and also provide significant support at the state legislative level.
 Reduced funding could prevent the City from participating in this valuable partnership.
 Reduced funding for Legal Notices would lessen the City's ability to comply with legal requirements of the Utah State Code.